-Succession in terms of business leadership confronts the founder of a family business with a complex set of options.
+Succession in terms of business leadership confronts the founder of a family business with a complex set of options as Peter Leach explains below.
 In broad terms these are:

 - Appoint a family member